matejd/filtered-is/README.md

 Importance sampling (IS) is essentialy a Monte Carlo integration method used in rendering diffuse and glossy surface reflections (BRDFs evaluated in semi-random directions across a hemisphere domain).
 But plain importance sampling requires a large number of samples to produce accurate results in many cases.
-Filtered IS adds prefiltering (doh) to reduce the number of needed samples.
+Filtered IS adds filtering (doh) of environment maps (mipmaps) to reduce the number of needed samples.
 See resources for more theory.